-Neil Slevin MA, BSc is a writer from Co.
-Leitrim, Ireland whose poetry has been published widely.
-Neil is passionate about writing and editing.
-He edited Sin’s entertainment section and culture column, Resonate, and he works as a content writer and blogger.
-His literary OCD keeps people in line.
+Neil Slevin MA, BSc is from Co.
+Leitrim, Ireland.
+His poetry has been published widely and he is passionate about writing and editing.
+Neil edited Sin’s entertainment section and culture column, Resonate.
+He teaches second-level English.

 “I want poetry that feels – each poem to have its own personality and voice.
 Writing that experiments and challenges our preconceptions of poetry, that looks forward.
 Don’t pay tribute to poets past; hit me with concision, directness, ‘new.’

 “I lean towards first-person poems with intense or unreliable narrators, third-person poems that are remarkably precise, and poetic experiments that will surprise and/or engage our readers.

 Megan Sullivan — Associate Editor and Social Media Manager

 Megan moved to Galway to do the MA in Literature and Publishing and liked the city so much that she decided to stay and brave further rainy winters.
 She has a BA in English, Media and Cultural Studies from Dún Laoghaire’s IADT.
 While at NUI Galway, Megan was part of the editorial and social media teams for ROPES and thoroughly enjoyed reading contributors’ work and discussing it with them.

 Shauna Smullen — Social Media Assistant